sobri909/MGMushParser/README.markdown

 - Coloured text is achieved with {#123456|the coloured text}
 - Set text background colour with {bg#123456|the text}
 - Adjust kerning with {k4.5|the more widely spaced text}
+- Change font with {font:HelveticaNeue,12pt|text in a different font}

 ### CocoaPods Setup